Fixed-term employment contract (CDD)

 - jobs intended to provide employment for certain categories of jobseekers;

-- jobs for which the employer is committed to offering additional professional training to the employee;
+- jobs for which the employer agrees to offer additional professional training to the employee;

 - contracts concluded with workers in the entertainment industry without regular and permanent employment;

-In addition to specific and temporary tasks, the temporary contract can also be used in the following sectors and professions:
+In addition to specific and temporary tasks, fixed-term contracts can also be used in the following sectors and professions:

 - audiovisual sector: